 Digital Scholarship Summer Fellows

 The Digital Scholarship Summer Fellows program offers paid, part-time academic year and summer fellowships which give Bryn Mawr undergraduates the opportunity to learn digital scholarship methods and gain professional experience while working with IT professionals, librarians, archivists, and digital scholarship staff on a collaborative, public-facing digital scholarship projects.
-Applications are accepted through JobX; announcements will be posted on JobX and the Digital Scholarship website in late February/early March.
+Applications are accepted through JobX; announcements will be posted on JobX, the Digital Scholarship website, and the Daily Digest in late February/early March.
 For more information, see the Digital Scholarship website.